wp-plugins/wpeventticketing/readme.txt

 == Changelog ==
+=1.1.5=
+* Bugfix don't format prices and reformat before sending to paypal.
+Causes errors when sending 1,000 instead of 1000
+* Bugfix fix totals not showing up in emails
+* Bugfix When shortcode hook is called twice on single WP request redirect from paypal don't let it run twice
+* Bugfix Force SSL v3 for Curl calls to paypal re: http://curl.haxx.se/mail/lib-2010-06/0169.html (thanks @wombatcombat)
+* Add check so if all the tickets for a package are deleted the package is de-activated

 = 1.1.4 =
 * Bugfix Default permalink sites (?page_id=<number>) no longer cause illegal URLs to be generated